Menu Close

 • Dealing with the stress and emotional toll on self and other family members

 Dementia caregivers tend to sacrifice their interests, hobbies, leisure time, time with friends and family, and employment to tend to the needs of their loved ones.
-In many cases, they help pay out-of-pocket costs associated with dementia care, impacting their financial stability.
+Moving a parent to memory care can significantly improve the lives of everyone involved.

-Moving a parent or senior loved one with dementia into memory care is a significant life transition for all involved.
+Moving a parent to memory care is a significant life transition.
 A specialty memory care program like The Harbor at Buckner Villas meets residents where they are, taking their current abilities into account to create an individualized care plan that promotes the best quality of life.
 The Harbor provides a secure environment that supports freedom while minimizing the risk of wandering or getting lost.

-Many adult children, or others charged with the decision of moving a parent or loved one into memory care, grapple with stress, anxiety, and guilt.
+Many adult children or others charged with the decision of moving a parent into senior memory care grapple with stress, anxiety, and guilt.
 At Buckner Villas, our compassionate staff provides the support you need to help ease the transition for everyone.
-Many who reach out to us have questions about how to best prepare for such a move.
+Many who contact us have questions about how to best prepare for such a move.
 Five essential tips for transitioning a loved one into memory care are:

 1. Stick to a script – Many family members have strong opinions about the move to memory care.
 Having everyone use the same phrasing in a straightforward, comforting way helps alleviate anxiety and confusion.